People In Computer Science

 We are working on plans to offer courses and training programs at the Lebanon, VA Technology Center.
 These programs will initially be aimed to meet the needs of CGI and Northrop Grumman employees.

-Current Classes:
+Current SE Classes:

 • Sweg 213 Software Construction Technology - 3 students